jalbersh/AugCodeChallenge/README.md

 SAMPLE README below:
 ===============================

-# PROJECT_TITLE API
+# Butch Test Project API
-The PROJECT_TITLE API is a RESTful service for interacting with <SERVICE INFO HERE>.
+The Butch Test Project API is a RESTful service for interacting with <SERVICE INFO HERE>.

 ## Project Requirements
 - JDK 1.8.0-31 or higher